Nancy Kirk (geologist): Research

-In 1942 her research was put aside due to World War II.
+In 1942, her research was put aside due to World War II.
 She returned to Cambridge in 1945 on a two-year Jenner Research Fellowship.
 Nancy's research took a vast majority of her time, especially her work on graptolites in the 1970s.
 Graptolites are marine invertebrate species that are believed to be around during the palaeozoic period.
 Nancy Kirk was able to carry out her research via the study of graptolite fossils.

 After receiving her PhD in 1949, she continued her geological mapping.
 Nancy became an assistant lecturer in 1953 then eventually a full lecturer in 1955 in the geology faculty at Aberystwyth University.
 Nancy was known to care a lot for her students to succeed and put a lot of effort into her teaching.
 She presented her ideas about the evolutions of the graptolites in the late 1960s and carried out her research until her official retirement in 1983.
 Nancy began a major study on graptolites with the help from Dr. Denis Bates although their work remains to be published.

 Her research in the 1980s when she was working with the University College of Wales, in Aberystwyth began to focus on graptolites.

 Field work

-In the 1950s Kirk had done a lot of fieldwork.
+In the 1950s, Kirk had done a lot of fieldwork.
 Though her earlier work was not officially published, she had established a series of maps and conducted research around the Welsh borders.
 The work was later used to help build the foundation of further studies in the area.

 After completing her fieldwork studies at the time, Nancy presented her findings at three meetings of the Geological Society of London.
 On one occasion, however, Nancy Kirk and Pam Robinson had been unable to attend a gathering after, as the dining club that the rest of the members had gone to had been exclusive to only men.

 Reports on the fieldwork she did can be found in a part of her PhD thesis, which is stored in the university library of Cambridge.
 In 1954 she was awarded the Murchison Fund for the work she accomplished.

-Nancy Kirk's PhD was impressive, as was her dedication to the work she did.
 The map that she originally submitted to get published had actually been more descriptive and covered an area greater than her official PhD did – features which caused her to receive backlash from editors and referees who felt that the map was much too large and had too much detail.
 Defending her paper, Kirk explained how and why the information she had was important: because it was critical for comprehending the map.
 Eventually, she was able to convince them, but she had to shorten her written work in the end because the Geological Society due to rationing that was occurring at the time.

 As a result, she created three draft texts.
 These draft texts still exist today and so do her field slips, however the original map cannot be found.